 Visuals are almost equally important to Roan.
 Her music videos are laced with striking details and niche influences that feel nostalgic but so authentically her.
 "I knew the second we added the dirt bike revving into the song, it had to all be dirt bike-themed," Roan tells me.
 She went home to Missouri, and her dad let her add jewels and hot pink decals to his dirt bike for the visuals and promo.
 She says, "It took me a full month to get it all together.
 It was definitely a labor of love.
 It turned out perfect."

-For an independent artist, visuals are one of the first ways to draw in an audience, and Roan knows her audience and sets the stage perfectly.
-"It's definitely a character and a performance piece," she says, "I'm pretty particular about everything because I want it to be cohesive and believable."
-She plans everything in her costumes and videos down to the last rhinestone.
-Having a hand in all aspects of her career helps her perfectly curate that image.
+For an independent artist, visuals are one of the first ways to captivate an audience, and Roan has mastered the art of setting the stage.
+"It's definitely a character and a performance piece," she explains.
+"I'm meticulous about every detail because I want everything to be cohesive and believable."
+Her process involves planning every element of her costumes and videos, down to the last rhinestone, ensuring her image aligns perfectly with her artistic vision.

 "I don't really have an option to not be completely involved in everything," Roan tells me, but she doesn't see herself going back to a label.
 "I've always been driven, and giving up hasn't really been an option." she explains, "Labels can help with finance, but that comes with a price as well.
 It's difficult, but I'm so happy where I am."